 Why does ANN perform approximate matches, instead of exact matches?

 It is impossible for a brute-force search to search over a really large collection of embedding vectors, at high queries per second, while serving results with low latency.
 Such a search necessitates the use of sophisticated approximation algorithms that exchange some accuracy for massive speed and scale.
-This paper describes the underlying techniques in more detail.
 Fundamentally, the system tries to find most of the nearest neighbors, at very low latency.
 Recall is a metric used to measure the percentage of true nearest neighbors returned by the system.
 Based on empirical statistics from teams within Google, we know that for many real world applications, Vertex AI Matching Engine can achieve recall of 95% to 98%, while serving results with 90th percentile latency less than 10 ms (Google Cloud internal research, May 2021).

 The ANN service also provides a brute force exact match option.
 However, these exact match indices are provided to enable testing and recall measurement.
 They are not recommended for low latency deployments in production.